20 Things Animal Shelters Desperately Need Right Now

 Reduce street cat population

 Shelters and rescues across the country are utilizing The Trap-Neuter-Return (TNR) program, endorsed by the ASPCA as a humane way to reduce the number of homeless cats.
 For example, Pitter Patter volunteers trap street cats and feral cats, without harm to spay/neuter them, Waters says.
 After recovery, they are released back to their cat community.
-Check with your local shelter for TNR training sessions.
-Find out how long a cat will be pregnant.

 Help feed the pets of senior citizens